 These case studies illustrate ways in which AI technologies have been deployed and have implications for US national security.

-Ultimately, this comprehensive review offers policy makers numerous concrete recommendations for ensuring that American citizens can benefit from technologically advanced solutions while protecting society from their potential unintended consequences.
+Ultimately, this comprehensive analysis offers policy makers numerous concrete recommendations for ensuring that American citizens can benefit from technologically advanced solutions while protecting society from their potential unintended consequences.

 NSCAI Recommendations